NiteeshPutla/axelar-local-gmp-examples-main--1-/README.md

-#My deployed address for hello-world and callcontract with token.
+#My deployed address for hello-world and callcontract with token on the [Testnet](https://testnet.axelarscan.io/address/0x42cfaAe209149007f304c51AF1a0c985c292f740).